Home » Solutions » Lasers and devices » LED

 • Firmer skin and reduced wrinkles.

-• Brighter and more even complexion.
+• Radiant and even complexion.

-• Reduction of acne and blemishes.
+• Reduction of acne and imperfections.

 • Decrease in redness and inflammation.